-Development of English speaking, listening, reading and writing skills.
-Basic practice in listening to and speaking English.
-Development of basic reading comprehension and survival vocabulary.
-Practice writing grammatical sentences, short narratives, letters, application forms, and descriptions.
-Units do not apply to the associate degree.
-Offered credit/no-credit only.
+Development of English reading, writing, and grammar skills for non-native speakers.
+Intensive practice in writing sentences, letters, and forms, building vocabulary and mastering essential grammatical structures.
+Units do not apply to the associate degree and offered credit/no-credit only.